hackclub/hackclub/workshops/README.md

 - **Core**: Workshops ready to be run in club meetings.
 - **Experimental**: Anything in progress: from a half-formed idea, to a workshop missing its conclusion.
-- **Deprecated**: Workshops no longer actively supported by Hack Club and may contain errors, bugs, and monsters.
+- **Retired**: Workshops no longer actively supported by Hack Club and may contain errors, bugs, and monsters.

 If you're interested in writing or contributing to a workshop, you can get started by checking out [the contribution guide](CONTRIBUTING.md) -- or ask us in `#meta` on the Slack.